PHPMailer/PHPMailer/README.md

 - Much more!

 ## Why you might need it
-Many PHP developers utilize email in their code.
-The only PHP function that supports this is the `mail()` function.
-However, it does not provide any assistance for making use of popular features such as HTML-based emails and attachments.
+Many PHP developers need to send email from their code.
+The only PHP function that supports this is [`mail()`](https://www.php.net/manual/en/function.mail.php).
+However, it does not provide any assistance for making use of popular features such as encryption, authentication, HTML messages, and attachments.

 Formatting email correctly is surprisingly difficult.
-There are myriad overlapping RFCs, requiring tight adherence to horribly complicated formatting and encoding rules - the vast majority of code that you'll find online that uses the `mail()` function directly is just plain wrong!
+There are myriad overlapping RFCs, requiring tight adherence to horribly complicated formatting and encoding rules – the vast majority of code that you'll find online that uses the `mail()` function directly is just plain wrong!
-*Please* don't be tempted to do it yourself - if you don't use PHPMailer, there are many other excellent libraries that you should look at before rolling your own - try [SwiftMailer](https://swiftmailer.symfony.com/), [Zend/Mail](https://zendframework.github.io/zend-mail/), [eZcomponents](https://github.com/zetacomponents/Mail) etc.
+*Please* don't be tempted to do it yourself – if you don't use PHPMailer, there are many other excellent libraries that you should look at before rolling your own.
+Try [SwiftMailer](https://swiftmailer.symfony.com/), [Zend/Mail](https://zendframework.github.io/zend-mail/), [ZetaComponents](https://github.com/zetacomponents/Mail) etc.

-The PHP `mail()` function usually sends via a local mail server, typically fronted by a `sendmail` binary on Linux, BSD and OS X platforms, however, Windows usually doesn't include a local mail server; PHPMailer's integrated SMTP implementation allows email sending on Windows platforms without a local mail server.
+The PHP `mail()` function usually sends via a local mail server, typically fronted by a `sendmail` binary on Linux, BSD, and macOS platforms, however, Windows usually doesn't include a local mail server; PHPMailer's integrated SMTP implementation allows email sending on Windows platforms without a local mail server.

 ## License
 This software is distributed under the [LGPL 2.1](http://www.gnu.org/licenses/lgpl-2.1.html) license, along with the [GPL Cooperation Commitment](https://gplcc.github.io/gplcc/).
 Please read LICENSE for information on the software availability and distribution.